canonical/certification-docs/Self-Test_Guide.rst

       an Ubuntu menu option and that is OK, but testing expects the Network Boot device is the first item in the boot menu.

+      - On systems where it is impossible to remove non-network boot options, please ensure that the Network Booting option is the first (default) boot option so that the machine ALWAYS boots from network first.

 -  The SUT Firmware should have verifiable identifiers in DMI Types 1, 2 and/or 3 that match the information entered in the hardware entry on C3.